Margaret Lee (English actress)

-Margaret Lee (born Margaret Gwendolyn Box; 4 August 1943) is a British actress who was a popular leading lady in Italian films in the 1960s and 1970s.
-She is the mother of production manager/producer Roberto Malerba (from her marriage to Gino Malerba) and production coordinator Damian Anderson.
+Margaret Gwendolyn Box (4 August 1943 – 24 April 2024), known professionally as Margaret Lee, was a British actress who was a popular leading lady in Italian films in the 1960s and 1970s.

 Early career

+Born in Wolverhampton, England, but raised in London where she attended The John Roan School in Greenwich, she was educated at the Italia Conti Theatre School in London, graduating in 1960.